schoeberl/chisel-lab/vending/README.md

  * Connect a [UART](https://github.com/schoeberl/chisel-book/blob/master/src/main/scala/uart/uart.scala) to your VM and sending messages to your laptop.
  * ... your ideas

-The *standard solution* without any optional tasks is considered a *standard performance*.
+The *standard solution* without any additional tasks is considered a *standard performance*.
 To obtain a top grade (i.e., 10 or 12) you are expected to develop additional features.